USS Reno (CL-96): Decommission

 In early 1946, Reno steamed to Port Angeles, Washington, where she decommissioned on 4 November 1946, and then entered the Pacific Reserve Fleet, berthed at Bremerton, Washington.
 Reclassified CLAA-96 18 March 1949, she remained at Bremerton until her name was struck from the Naval Vessel Register 1 March 1959.
 Her hulk was sold on 22 March 1962 to the Coal Export Co., of New York City, for scrapping.

 One of Renos 5-inch gun turrets was kept for display at the U.S. Navy Museum, in eastern Washington, D.C.
 The ship's bell and flag are on display in City Hall in Reno, Nevada.
-During the BLM riots in May/June 2020 the flag was taken by a concerned citizen to protect it from being burned after the Reno City Hall and downtown was attacked and looted.
-It was returned anonymously later with a note that said it “needed protecting.”.
+During the BLM riots in May/June 2020 the flag was taken by a concerned citizen to protect it from being burned after the Reno City Hall and downtown area was attacked and looted.
+It was later returned anonymously to a local news station with a handwritten note that read, "Needed protecting.
+Looters were flag burning.
+R.i.P Gorge[sic] Floyd".